khoryongteng/toy_robot/README.md

 - The first valid command must be `PLACE`.
 Any commands before the first `PLACE` command are ignored.
 - The `PLACE` command can be used multiple times to reposition the robot.
 - The robot cannot move outside the grid boundaries.
 Any commands that would cause the robot to "fall" off the grid are ignored, including the `PLACE` command if the coordinates are outside the grid.
+- All commands in a command file must be valid (Additional constraint not in instructions)

 ## Getting Started